-This is the second edition of my second book.
+This is the second edition of my second book (pictured above).
 It was written so that executives like YOU could have straightforward, no-nonsense material, ready to implement.
 CEOs and other responsible people in leadership positions don’t always have time to do their own research.
 Instead, they throw themselves on the mercy of contractors, who think in terms of yearly contracts.
 The topics and chapters in this book cover the areas on which executives need to focus, and focus right away.
 The book includes checklists that I prepared and used successfully over the years.
 They will give YOU performance standards to help to assess (or perhaps create) structure and discipline in your organization.
 For example:

 Chapter 4 on Metrics and Measures of Effectiveness discusses the importance of both quantifying present or planned operations or processes and doing it in a way that provides nearly “dashboard-like” feedback.
 Courses of action should bring with them the metrics and controls that ensure that they are implemented, effective, and that the associated effort is commensurate with the potential risk to the mission or process.